ianmorris13/weathervsphenology/README.md

 ### Full Success
 There will be a constant temperature and precipitation graphing, with the option to choose what region the graph is extracting from.
 Additionally, there will be options to filter between species, genus, native, non-native, etc. Different categories between all flowers and to compare said categories over the years.
 Lastly, this webapp will be hosted on herkuapp.com, similar to this website https://eitc-app.herokuapp.com/.

 In addition to the data visualizations, we aim to forecast the future of native species.
 Many factors will need to be considered, especially since there are many variables that come with ecological models.
 Nevertheless, the website will provide current information on the correlation and effect of a drought and plant growth.
-Lastly, I will provide thorough written analysis on the data, explaining why this is important.
+Lastly, we will provide thorough written analysis on the data, explaining why this is important.

 ## Resources Required

-I am going to use ope source data from scientific organizations; which include:
+We am going to use open source data from scientific organizations; which include:

 Global Biodiversity Information Facility-
 Free and open access to biodiversity data